caroldelwing/github-analyzer/README.md

-# github-analyzer
+## github-analyzer
-Python program to query GitHub data of an user using GitHub API
+  * Python program to query GitHub data of an user using GitHub API.
+  * Data analysis section to be implemented.